 An obvious player is a reduction in daylight hours that occur during fall and winter.
 The shorter days are thought to cause a biochemical imbalance in the brain.

-People with SAD also have difficulty with the overproduction of melatonin, a hormone best known as the “chemical signal of darkness.”4 Because melatonin synthesis is triggered by darkness, its levels are typically very low during the day.
+People with SAD also have difficulty with the overproduction of melatonin, a hormone best known as the “chemical signal of darkness.4” It is a hormone that signals the body to prepare for sleep.
+Because melatonin synthesis is triggered by darkness, its levels are typically very low during the day.
 The rhythm of melatonin secretion is regulated by light entering the retina in the morning, which inhibits the conversion of serotonin to melatonin.
 But as nights become longer in the fall and winter, melatonin synthesis increases in response.
 Increased daytime melatonin levels have also been observed in people with SAD.
 This helps explain why individuals with SAD feel sleepy and lethargic.

 The combination of decreased serotonin and increased melatonin impact your circadian rhythms or your body’s internal 24-hour clock.
 Circadian rhythms are synchronized to respond to light and darkness, indicating that they are remnants of the days when our ancestors’ behaviors were dictated by weather.5 In other words, winter was once a time of rest and sleep.
 But with the invention of the lightbulb and other technologies, our modern lifestyle enables and requires us to act against nature’s rhythms.
 We now act as if it’s summer all the time, demanding high levels of productivity from our bodies.
 It’s no wonder our biological “clocks” get thrown off by the constant demand and resists it in the form of chronic fatigue.
 And for some of us, it results in SAD.

 The good news is that SAD is treatable.
 Some individuals may need to seek treatment with a healthcare professional; however, others respond positively to lifestyle changes and supplements like the ones we describe below.